evanmays/cherrycore/README.md

 ![Indicator of if Unit Tests workflow are passing](https://github.com/evanmays/cherrycore/actions/workflows/SVUT.yml/badge.svg)

 A deep learning training core.
-Start tiny with just a control unit, memory, and ReLU.
-Then, get bigger and better.
-Every version should work on real hardware.
+First ~~on paper~~, then in verilog, then on FPGA.
 The goal is to put the AS in ASIC... it's not even turing complete, but it trains neural nets faster and gets more done on a single chip.

 ISA in Cherry ISA.pdf
 Superscalar notes below